Any motor vehicle accident can cause serious injury or fatalities. The risk of serious injury or death is multiplied when a large truck is involved.

-Damages are different in every case, even when injuries and circumstances of the accident are similar.
-However, a personal injury attorney who is experienced in handling commercial truck accident cases can assess your case and provide more specific information about the damages that may be available in your case and the factors that will impact the outcome of your truck accident claim.
+Damages are different in every case.
+However, a personal injury attorney who is experienced in handling commercial truck accident cases can assess your case and provide more specific information about the damages that may be available in your case.

 In any motor vehicle accident case, the injured party must establish that the defendant was at fault.
 Usually, this involves showing that the other driver was negligent in some way.
 Common types of negligence in motor vehicle accidents include:

-- Distracted driving, including mobile device use while driving
+- Distracted driving, including a mobile device, use while driving;

-- Failure to maintain the vehicle in a safe condition
+- Failure to maintain the vehicle in a safe condition; and

-In a case involving a commercial motor vehicle such as a truck carrying freight from one state to another, determining who is responsible and to what degree may be far more complicated than in the typical car accident case.
-Some of the reasons determining liability is more difficult in commercial trucking cases include:
+In a case involving a commercial motor vehicle such as a truck, determining who is responsible and to what degree may be far more complicated than in the typical car accident case.
+Some of the reasons determining liability are more difficult in commercial trucking cases include:

-- Because many commercial motor vehicles and drivers are subject to federal regulation, there may be different statutes and regulations in play
+- Because many commercial motor vehicles and drivers are subject to federal regulation, therefore there may be different statutes and regulations in play;

-- Because the driver may or may not be the owner of the truck, and may be an employee or independent contractor of a third party, there may be layers of liability
+- Because the driver may or may not be the owner of the truck, and may be an employee or independent contractor of a third party.
+This can create layers of liability;

-- Because some truck drivers are encouraged—or even required—to engage in unsafe practices to fulfill their employers’ or clients’ requirements, those third parties may also be liable
+- Because some truck drivers are encouraged—or even required—to engage in unsafe practices to fulfill their employers’ or clients’ requirements, those third parties may also be liable; and

-- Because faulty equipment or vehicle maintenance may play a role in the accident, manufacturers or third parties responsible for maintenance and repair may be wholly or partially responsible
+- Because faulty equipment or vehicle maintenance may play a role in the accident, manufacturers.
+This may make third parties responsible for maintenance and repair be wholly or partially responsible.

-- The nature of the commercial trucking industry is such that evidence may naturally be altered or destroyed in the course of continuing business operations
+- The nature of the commercial trucking industry is such that evidence may naturally be altered or destroyed in the course of continuing business operations; and

-- You will likely be contacted by one or more insurance companies regarding your accident, and these conversations are opportunities for an honest mistake to cost you the compensation you deserve
+- You will likely be contacted by one or more insurance companies regarding your accident.
+These conversations are opportunities for an honest mistake to cost you the compensation you deserve.

 Truck Drivers as Injury Victims

-Though most of those seriously injured or killed in large truck accidents are occupants of other vehicles or bystanders, commercial truck drivers themselves are often injured or killed.
+Many who are injured or killed in large truck accidents are occupants of other vehicles or bystanders.
+However, at times, commercial truck drivers themselves are often injured or killed.
 In fact, more truck drivers are killed on the job than workers in any other industry.

-Depending on the circumstances of the accident, the driver himself or herself—or the surviving kin in the case of a fatal accident—may be entitled to damages from the trucker’s employer, the company licensing the vehicle, the vehicle manufacturer, or another responsible party.
+Depending on the circumstances of the accident, the driver—or the surviving kin in the case of a fatal accident—may be entitled to damages from the trucker’s employer, the company licensing the vehicle, the vehicle manufacturer, or another responsible party.
 This may be true even if the driver was partially at fault for the accident.

-- Has experience working with and knowledge of experts who can help to establish liability in a commercial trucking accident case
+- Has experience working with and knowledge of experts who can help to establish liability in a commercial trucking accident case; and